-Before applying for a grant or fellowship, students should seek guidance and feedback on draft materials from their faculty and advanced peers.
+Before applying for a grant or fellowship, students should seek guidance and feedback on draft materials from their faculty and peers.
 The Graduate School also co-sponsors workshops and tutorials for grant writing and research statements through the Office of Graduate Career Development.

 The following are significant funding competitions administered by the Graduate School and in partnership with other academic units at the University.